Skip to content

 try:

-# getting the data
+# getting the data as polars directly from the database

 if self.analysis_type == "timeseries":

-df = self._perfdb.vibration.timeseries.get(
+df_pl = self._perfdb.vibration.timeseries.get(

 period=period,